kdkasad/numbrs/README.md

 The same applies for two units or variables, so a Newton can be represented as `kg m/s^2` rather than `kg * m/s^2`.
 The expression `2 3` is also interpreted as `2 * 3`, but that is disgusting syntax and should not be used.

-Implicit multiplication is the most sensible way to express quantities, e.g. amounts of units, so implicit multiplication is given higher binding power than explicit multiplication and division.
-This means that `1 m / 2 s` is treated as `(1 m) / (2 s)` and not as `((1 m) / 2) s)`.

 ### Variables